 I paused with a tinge of excitement before I walked around the corner to Sen Yai – the meeting point and first stop of the day for my tour on SE Division.
-I had no idea what my taste buds would experience today, but I knew I was going in with an open mind and an empty stomach to take in as much of the foodie scene as I could handle.
+Portland is home to a lot of exciting, weird and unique activities, even though I had no idea what my taste buds would experience today, I decdied I was going to have an open mind and an empty stomach to take in as much of the foodie scene as I could handle.

 I had passed by Sen Yai numerous times in the past few weeks on my way to yoga classes down the street, always with a tilted head and curious interest for eating there at some point.
 Noodle house?
 Yep, those two words sat well with me and my stomach.

 Which is why I already felt good about the tour going in, we were meeting at a spot I’d been wanting to try for weeks.
 A spot I never would’ve labeled a “foodie” hangout as it looked so unassuming from the outside.
 But I should know better by now to never judge a book by its cover.